tytysam/seir_basic_blackjack/blackjack.md

 **Bonus** - Allow a player to add a card to their hand

-### User Experience in the console
+**Bonus** - User Experience in the console
   - Let the player check their bankroll at any time
   - Let the player lose if their bankroll falls below 0
   - Let the player choose another amount of money to bet if they don't want to bet the default

-Bonus add functionality for a player to choose to 'stay' (keep current cards' or 'hit' add one more card to their hand)
+**Bonus** - Bonus add functionality for a player to choose to 'stay' (keep current cards' or 'hit' add one more card to their hand)

 ## Considerations
 - Should there be a game object/game class?
 How can you tell when you need one?